 The initiative has also produced unexpected benefits.
 Large numbers of honeybees have been observed around the sunflower fields, creating possibilities for future honey production and related activities.

-“Many jobs will be replaced,” he said.
+“Many jobs will be replaced,” he added.
 “Young people have to be flexible to do any work and not just focus on government jobs.”

 MT